Corvette C3 Specs by year:

 The Corvette C3 (third-generation) is a two-seater sports car manufactured by Chevrolet, a division of General Motors Corporation, between the years 1967 (the model year 1968) and 1982.
 The Mako Shark II concept served as a prototype for the C3 Corvette and the body of the C3 was largely the same as the C2 generation, but otherwise, the design had little in common with the previous generation.

-Corvette C3 is the longest-produced Corvette generation, during the C3 generation the car underwent several technical and appearance changes.
+The Corvette C3 is the longest-produced Corvette generation.
+During its production, the car underwent several technical and design changes.

-The Chevrolet 350 was the most common engine type, the big block was only available as an option from 1968 to 1974.
+The Chevrolet 350 was the most common engine type, while the big block was only available as an option from 1968 to 1974.
 In the early 1970s, the causes of the oil crisis reduced the output of Corvette engines to only 165 horsepower (the year 1975).
-During the production years of the C3, more than 20 different engine options have been available for it, which you can find out more on the Corvette C3 engines article.
+During the production years of the C3, more than 20 different engine options were available.
+You can learn more about them in the Corvette C3 engines article.

 A manual transmission was available from the factory in all years except 1982.
 Starting in 1975, automatic transmission Corvettes outnumbered manual transmissions in production.